Benefits of Using a Debit Card for Your Small Business

 Protections Aren’t As Strong

-The Fair Credit Billing Act (FCBA) offers a great deal of additional protection for credit card holders, and your maximum liability is $50 for a lost or stolen credit card.
+The Fair Credit Billing Act (FCBA) offers a great deal of additional protection for consumer credit card holders, and your maximum liability is $50 for a lost or stolen credit card.
 Protections extend to billing errors, quality of goods and services, failure to post payments in a timely manner, and more.
-Debit cards don’t come with all of that security and also tend to offer less protection for returns, overbilling, and other typical business-transaction issues.
+Debit cards don’t come with all of that security and also tend to offer less protection for businesses, as well as for returns, overbilling, and other typical transaction issues.

 It Won't Help Build Your Credit